kajacx/wasm-bridge/docs/CM/wit_imports.md

 First, read [My first component](./my_first_component.md) to understand how to get started.

+## Full minimal example

+A full example of using wit imports can be found [here](https://github.com/kajacx/wasm-playground/tree/wasm-bridge-04-wit-imports).

+## Steps to add imports

 Wit imports work the same way as they do in wasmtime.
 Here is a quick refresher:

 1. Define a wit file with imports